nationalarchives/DiAGRAM/inst/text_content/guidance_extra.md

 ### Q9.
 Technical Skills

-Please consider the following statements about digital preservation skills taken from [the DigCurV curriculum framework for digital curation](https://www.digcurv.gla.ac.uk/skills.html).
+Please consider the following statements about digital preservation skills taken from <a href = "https://www.digcurv.gla.ac.uk/skills.html" target="_blank">the DigCurV curriculum framework for digital curation</a>.
 For each skill, rate the level of skill in your organisation on the scale indicated.

 Single choice option for each statement: ‘None, ‘Basic’, ‘Intermediate’, ‘Advanced’